wkhayrattee/SavantPHP/README.md

 ### The Future

-- I have been a big fan and user of Savant.
+- I have been a big fan and user of the previous Savant.
 I decided to keep it alive and I'm still using it.
 - I am not sure how far this will go, but I'm going to support it however I can (grateful if **YOU** contribute too) so that it can be used with the latest tools available & latest PHP version available.
 This would be very helpful to many of people out there who like me & YOU are inline with the aim above.
 So do this! cheers.
-- Savant PHP still makes very much sense using as it honors the KISS principle.
-Consider this Savant PHP Reloaded!
+- SavantPHP still makes very much sense using as it honors the KISS principle.
+Consider this SavantPHP Reloaded!

 ### Your Contribution